Teufelsberg: Listening station: Field Station Berlin

 In the 1990s, as Berlin experienced an economic boom after German reunification, a group of investors bought the former listening station area from the City of Berlin with the intention to build hotels and apartments.
 There was talk of preserving the listening station as a spy museum.
 Berlin's building boom produced a glut of buildings, however, and the Teufelsberg project became unprofitable.
 The construction project was then aborted.
 As of the early 2000s, there has been talk of the city buying back the hill.
 However, this is unlikely, as the area is encumbered with a mortgage of nearly 50 million dollars.
 The site has been heavily covered in graffiti since the company abandoned the project.
 Since 1996, the site has been privately owned and is currently fenced off from the surrounding forest.
 In the summer of 2016, landlord Marvin Schutte opened the site to visitors who are able to climb the listening station towers and admire the ever-evolving "street art gallery" that fills the site's abandoned buildings.
 The site and buildings have uneven surfaces, broken glass, and building debris.
 Accessing the main dome involves ascending a pitch dark stairwell in the centre of the building.
 As of April 2017, entry to the site is €8 payable at the main entrance gate and a sign informs visitors that it is open from 10am to "one hour before sunset."

-Following the announcement of plans to raze the facility and reforest the hill, talk of preserving the facility resurfaced in 2009, spearheaded by the Field Station Berlin Veterans Group, which hopes to have the memorial named in honor of Major Arthur D. Nicholson, the last military Cold War casualty, the U.S. Military Liaison Mission tour officer who was shot and killed by a Russian sentry near Ludwigslust on March 24, 1985.
+Following the announcement of plans to raze the facility and reforest the hill, talk of preserving the facility resurfaced in 2009, spearheaded by the Field Station Berlin Veterans Group, which hopes to have the memorial named in honor of Major Arthur D. Nicholson, the last military Cold War casualty, a U.S. Military Liaison Mission tour officer who was shot and killed by a Russian sentry near Ludwigslust on March 24, 1985.
 After no further construction was done after 2004, in 2006 the hilltop was categorised as forest in the land use plan of Berlin, thereby eliminating the possibility of building.

-In September 2013, U.S. Army Teufelsberg veterans marked the fiftieth anniversary (1963-2013) of the construction of the permanent buildings for Field Station Berlin atop Teufelsberg with a special commemorative issue of Cinderella stamps, and with the dedication of a commemorative plaque.
+In September 2013, U.S. Army Teufelsberg veterans marked the fiftieth anniversary (1963–2013) of the construction of the permanent buildings for Field Station Berlin atop Teufelsberg with a special commemorative issue of Cinderella stamps, and with the dedication of a commemorative plaque.
 The designer is T. H. E. Hill, the award-winning author of two novels about Field Station Berlin.